Alexander Neergaard Zahid

 Currently, I work as a postdoctoral researcher at the Section for Cognitive Systems at the Department of Applied Mathematics and Computer Science, Technical University of Denmark, through a LF Postdoc grant from the Lundbeck Foundation.

-Previously, I worked as a self-employed research scientist, where I provided consulting services to academic and industry research groups, which includes data processing and machine learning pipelines, algorithm development, and data visualization.
+I also provide consulting services to academic and industry research groups, which include data processing and machine learning pipelines, algorithm development, and data visualization.

 In 2020, I graduated with a PhD in Biomedical Engineering from the Technical University of Denmark under the supervision of the late Associate Professor Helge B. D. Sørensen, PhD; Professor Poul Jennum, MD, PhD, from the Danish Center for Sleep Medicine; and Professor Emmanuel Mignot, MD, PhD, from Stanford University.